E-K-dev/Win-10-Ps1-Activator/README.md

 Como Primer paso: Debes de descargar el .zip o clonarlo a preferencia.
 Luego debes ejecutar el script main.cmd y a continuacion la activacion se realizara de manera automatica.

 Such as First Step: You must download the zip file or clone as you prefer.
-Then you must run the script "main.cmd" and after that the activacion will be realize of automatic form.
+Then you must run the script "main.cmd" and after that the activation will be realize of automatic form.